 Previous sediment sampling of the wetland and main streambed has indicated that polychlorinated biphenyls (PCBs) and polycyclic aromatic hydrocarbons (PAHs) are present at various locations and depths within the Site.
 At each sampling location, sediment samples were collected from discrete depth intervals to determine a vertical and horizontal profile of sediment quality.
-Analytical results of these sediment samples indicated the presence of PCBs above the NYSDEC Site Specific Sediment Screening Criteria (SSSC) for Wildlife Bioaccumulation Protection Level and PAH concentrations above the remediation levels published in the NYSDEC Technical Guidance for Screening Contaminated Sediments, dated 1999.
+Analytical results of these sediment samples indicated the presence of PCBs and PAHs within the Class A, Class B, and Class C categories as defined in the NYSDEC Screening and Assessment of Contaminated Sediment guidance, dated 2014.
+The Class B and Class C sediments will require remedial corrective measures.